pfouchet/Kite/README.md

 Placeholders are scoped to the current Scenario context (it contains prepared context, dependencies and current test).

+* Base 64 : {{Base64:char}} will produce char with Base64 encoding.
+* currentTimeInt : {{currentTimeInt}} will produce the current time in seconds.
+* RandomString : {{RandomString}} will produce a UUID4.
+* RandomInteger :  {{RandomInteger}} will produce a random integer between 1 and Max Int.
 * Variables : {{Variable:MyVariableName}} will produce value where value is the value defined in the variable node.
 * UUID : {{UUID}} will produce a random UUID and associate it with the current object of the POST request.
 DEPRECATED preferring way is {{RandomString}} with variable.
 * UUID : {{UUID:User01}} will produce the UUID associated with the object named User01.
 DEPRECATED preferring way is {{RandomString}} with variable.
+* JWT : {{JWT:authorization}} will produce an unsigned [JWT](http://www.jwt.io/) for the object found in the objectVariables section.
 * URI : {{Location:User01}} will produce the full URI of the object named User01.
+* Lookup : {{Lookup:User01.title}} will produce the value matching the jsonpath inside the object named User01.
-* For the two lated cases, the object User01 must have been created before referenced.
+* For the three last cases, the object User01 must have been created before referenced.

 ## Command node

 A command corresponds to a HTTP command.
 It contains the following fields :

-description - The description of the command performed verb - The HTTP verb to use [GET, POST, GET, DELETE, HEAD, PUT] uri - The URI to perform the HTTP operation against body - The body of the HTTP operation headers - The dictionnary of the header values to use expectedStatus - The expected response status of the command wait - The number of second to wait before the command name - Usable during a POST, it allow to name a created resource to use it later

-###POST
+### Attributes

+#### description
+The description of the command performed.

+#### verb
+The HTTP verb to use [GET, POST, GET, DELETE, HEAD, PUT].

+#### uri
+The URI to perform the HTTP operation against.
+Uri can be a path with */endpoint* format or can be a special value {{Location:existingName}}.

+#### body
+The body of the HTTP operation.
+It may contain placeholders.

+#### headers
+The dictionnary of the header values to use

+#### expectedStatus
+The expected response status of the command.

+#### wait
+The number of milliseconds to wait before executing the command.

+#### name
+Usable during a POST, it allow to name a created resource to use it later.

+#### automaticCheck
+Boolean value available to POST and PUT only.
+If set to true (default value) then the header Location of the response will be fetched.
+If name attribute is set, returned payload will be saved under this name for further use and will be available through {{Location:}} and {{Lookup:}}

+### POST

 During a POST, the default expected status is 201.